RohanBansal01/GitPractice/README.md

 > Folder names are intentionally **lowercase and hyphenated** for consistency and cross-platform compatibility.

 ---

-## 🧪 Code Reviews & Collaboration
+## 🏗 Engineering Review & Delivery Standards

-This repository follows **real-world pull request, code review, and engineering practices** used in professional teams.
+This section explains how pull requests, code reviews, and engineering workflows are handled in real-world professional teams.

-Before contributing, please review:

 - 📄 **Pull Request Guidelines**
   `docs/pull-request-guidelines.md`